4 Ways to Pass Property at Death (part 3)

 your loved ones will pay LOTS OF TAXES

 Thanks so much for watching.
-If you would like to be notified when the next video, about a living trust goes live, please give us your name and email in the popup after this video and we will inform you when you can access this material.
+If you would like to be notified when the next video, about a living trust, goes live, please give us your name and email in the popup after this video and we will inform you when you can access this material.
 Thanks again for watching.

 Share this with friends and family Using the buttons below

-Nothing said in this post should be misconstrued as legal advise.
+Nothing said in this post should be misconstrued as legal advice.
 The information is situational.
 You should seek legal counsel as to whether the strategies and consequences apply in your situation.
 Also, the very basic information given here is based on California law and may not apply in other states.